 - Learning Outcomes

-- Demonstrate the ability to work collaboratively with mental health services users
+- Demonstrate the ability to work collaboratively with mental health service users

-- Demonstrate an understanding of interventions that promote self-management skills
+- Demonstrate an understanding of interventions that promote self-understanding of mental distress

-- Discuss practical ways to implement principles of recovery
+- Discuss practical ways to implement principles of encouraging consumers to safely tell their story

-- Demonstrate an ability to work from a wellness perspective
+- Demonstrate an ability to work from a trauma informed perspective

 - Demonstrate an understanding of different psychotherapeutic approaches

-- Demonstrate an understanding of the nature of therapeutic relationships and their relevance to the development of self-management skills in others
+- Demonstrate an understanding of the nature of therapeutic relationships and their relevance to the development of self-understanding

 - Discuss the relevance of a model of care to the way mental health services are provided